objy-org/objy-expose/README.md

 ## How does it work?

-CONNECT is built on top of OBJY.
+Expose is built on top of OBJY.
 Therefore ist uses the "everything is a dynamic, behaviour-driven object" approach.
 This means that everyth